cdl-geneseo/geneseo-dictionary/W/Wallflower.md

 # Wallflower

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wallflower

 Created by  Kayla Stewart on May 04, 2023

 (adj) 1.
 A person who tends to be shy, introverted, or socially awkward, and tends to avoid social situations or interaction with others.&quot;Carly was such a wallflower at the party, we should try talking to her next time.&quot; (Stewart, S-Z, 2023)